yomarguti/codestream/vscode/DEV_README.md

 It will do an initial full build and then watch for file changes, compiling those changes incrementally, enabling a fast, iterative coding experience.

-To watch the extension, webview, and agent, use the following in separate terminals:
+To watch the extension and agent, use the following in separate terminals:

 ```
 npm run watch
-npm run webview:watch
 npm run agent:watch
 ```